jicsontoh/jicsontoh/README.md

 Welcome to my GitHub!
 I am Jicson, a penultimate computer science undergraduate from NUS and a passionate software developer.
 I enjoy tackling challenging problems and trying out new technologies to build innovative solutions.

-Feel free to explore my repositories and if you find anything interesting or have any questions, I'd be happy to connect and collaborate.
+Feel free to check out my repositories and if you find anything interesting or have any questions, I'd be happy to connect and collaborate.
 Let's build something great together!

 **Tech Skills:**